 These strategies can be combined for more rapid remission, although combining them is not usually necessary.
 The treatment is monitored by determinations of serum ferritin (if iron reduction therapy is used) and urinary porphyrin excretion every other or every 3rd month until full remission.

-Patients with overt PCT and hepatitis C infection should be evaluated for treatment with direct-acting antiviral drugs.
-Previous iron depletion augments the response to interferon-based antiviral therapy, but such depletion seems unimportant in the current era of highly effective direct-acting antiviral drugs.
-Preliminary data have reported remission of PCT skin lesions following antiviral treatment, but documentation of complete reversal of the metabolic defects and long-term improvement is lacking.
-Nevertheless, it now seems worth first treating and curing hepatitis C virus infection before deciding on iron reduction or hydroxychloroquine therapy in such patients (1).
+Patients with overt PCT and hepatitis C infection should be evaluated for treatment with direct-acting antiviral drugs Treatment Hepatitis C is a common cause of chronic hepatitis.
+It is often asymptomatic until manifestations of chronic liver disease occur.
+Diagnosis is confirmed by finding positive anti-HCV and positive... read more .
+Previous iron depletion augments the response to interferon-based antiviral therapy, but such depletion seems unimportant because of current treatment using highly effective direct-acting antiviral medications.
+Remission of PCT skin lesions following antiviral treatment has been reported, but documentation of complete reversal of the metabolic defects and long-term improvement is lacking.
+Nevertheless, it seems worth first treating and curing hepatitis C virus infection before deciding on iron reduction or hydroxychloroquine therapy in such patients (1 Treatment references Porphyria cutanea tarda (PCT) is a comparatively common hepatic porphyria affecting mainly the skin.
+Liver disease is also common.
+PCT is due to an acquired or inherited deficiency in the activity... read more ).
+HIV infection should be treated appropriately while treating PCT.

 Children with symptomatic PCT are treated with small-volume phlebotomies or oral chloroquine; dosage is determined by body weight.

-Postmenopausal estrogen supplementation is interrupted during treatment for PCT.
+Postmenopausal estrogen supplementation or other estrogen therapy, such as for men with prostate cancer, is interrupted during treatment for PCT.
 Stopping estrogens often induces remission.
-Substituting systemic with transdermal estrogens is sometimes done if postmenopausal symptoms are troublesome, but there may still be some risk due to systemic absorption.
+Substituting systemic with transdermal estrogens is sometimes done if postmenopausal symptoms are troublesome, but there may still be some risk due to the degree of systemic absorption.

-Patients should avoid sun exposure; hats and clothing protect best, as do zinc or titanium oxide sunscreens.
+Patients should avoid sun exposure, using hats and clothing and zinc or titanium oxide sunscreens.
 Typical sunscreens that block UV light are ineffective, but UVA-absorbing sunscreens, such as those containing dibenzylmethanes, may help somewhat.
 Alcohol ingestion should be avoided permanently, and smoking should be stopped.
 Estrogen supplementation, especially administered transdermally in low doses, can usually be resumed safely after a disease remission.

 Porphyria cutanea tarda (PCT) is usually acquired but may be hereditary.